Modesto Seara Vázquez: Theoretical phase

+Practical phase

 1988 was a decisive year of Modesto Seara Vazquez's life.
-In that year the governor of the state of Oaxaca asked him to create a project to build a university in Huajuapan de León, in the mixtec region, in the north of the state.
+In that year the governor of the state of Oaxaca asked him to create a project to build a university in Huajuapan de León, in the Mixtec region, in the north of the state.
 Modesto Seara Vazquez developed the project and it officially began a new model of universities, that are conceived as universities for development.
 The definition he gave to this model of university was in the sense of transcending its educational function, and understanding it as a cultural instrument to transform society.
 He gave it four main functions: teaching, research, dissemination of culture and promotion of development.

-The Technological University of the Mixteca opened doors in 1990, with 48 students, five professors and two classrooms, in the middle of a land baptized by local humorists as "the Seara Desert".
+The Technological University of the Mixteca opened its doors in 1990, with 48 students, five professors and two classrooms, in the middle of a land baptized by local humorists as "the Seara Desert".
 It was the beginning of a great adventure that led to an unprecedented academic university project.
-In 2019, The Techonlogical University of the Mixteca has around 220 full-time research professors and about 1,800 students.
-It offers 12 bachelor and engineering degrees, 15 masters Degree programs, five PhD Degree programs, and it has nine research Institutes, within 109-hectare campus with more than 100 buildings.
+In 2019, The Technological University of the Mixteca has around 220 full-time research professors and about 1,800 students.
+It offers 12 bachelor and engineering degrees, 15 Masters Degree programs, five PhD Degree programs, and it has nine research Institutes, within 109-hectare campus with more than 100 buildings.

 As a result, the students of the Technological University of the Mixteca routinely rank among the top nationally (according to CENEVAL's General Knowledge Exams), in the fields of computer engineering, electronics, industrial or business sciences.
 In 2008 and 2011, a group of students achieved first place in the world in HCI (Human Computar Interaction, ACM), in the finals that took place in Florence and Atlanta and they were also number two in the same competition (Human Computar Interaction, ACM), first time in San Jose, California in 2017 and the second time in Paris, in 2013.